 - Contact the Financial Aid, Veteran's Affairs (VA), or International Student Services offices if you want to take advantage of these resources.

 - Register for classes— Review the schedule of classes and determine a schedule that works for you.
-You may be able register online, but if you have pre-requisites that have not been met, you will need to meet with an aviation faculty member for approval to enroll in these courses.
+Each semester, all aviation students will need to meet in-person with an aviation faculty member for advising and approval to register.